NAB determined to end corruption: chairman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The NAB chairman directed all regional bureaus to ensure complaint verification, inquiries and investigations on merit.
+The NAB chairman directed all regional bureaus to ensure complaint verification, inquiries and investigations on merit and as per law.